JetBrains/Qodana/topics/flexinspect.md

 You can create local and global inspections.

 A local inspection operates on a file level and inspects each file of your project separately from others.
-Once you create a local inspection, IntelliJ IDEA will run it for open file in the editor.
+Once you create a local inspection, IntelliJ IDEA will run it for an opened file in the editor.

 A global inspection operates on a project level using the project scope for inspection.
 For example, you can create inspections that can check whether specific files exist in your project.
-You can run a global inspections as described in the [](qodana-ide-plugin.md#ide-plugin-run-qodana) section.
+You can run global inspections as described in the [](qodana-ide-plugin.md#ide-plugin-run-qodana) section.

 ## How to start